 Myles Weber has served as our Chief Information Officer since April 2016.
 Mr. Weber served as our Vice President, Cloud and Community Services from January 2011 to April 2016.
-Mr. Weber holds a B.A. in Information and Decision Sciences from the University of Illinois at Chicago.
+Mr. Weber holds a B.S. in Information and Decision Sciences from the University of Illinois at Chicago.

-Lang Ly has served as our Vice President, Strategy since March 2016.
-Ms. Ly served as our Vice President, Business Applications from November 2015 through March 2016, and as our Vice President, Application Management from October 2013 through October 2015.
-From 1996 through March 2013, Ms. Ly held various positions at Microstrategy, Inc. Ms. Ly has a Bachelor's Degree in Electrical Engineering from Rensselaer Polytechnic Institute.
+Lang Ly has served as our Senior Vice President, Strategy since May 2017.
+Ms. Ly served as our Vice President, Strategy from March 2016 through May 2017, as our Vice President, Business Applications from November 2015 through March 2016, and as our Vice President, Application Management from October 2013 through October 2015.
+From 1996 through March 2013, Ms. Ly held various positions at Microstrategy, Inc. Ms. Ly has a Bachelor's Degree in Electrical Engineering from Rensselaer Polytechnic Institute and an M.S. in Information Systems Management from George Washington University.